PCM11/pands-project/README.md

 ## About this Project

 The Iris dataset is a commonly used dataset to understand classification and clustering algorithms in machine learning and statistics, made famous by Ronald Fisher.

 It cosists of 150 samples, 50 from each of the the 3 species (Iris setosa, Iris virginica, Iris versicolor).
-Each sample includes the measurements of sepal width, sepal length, petal width and petal length.
+Each sample consists of four features: sepal width, sepal length, petal width and petal length.

+These four features are all measured in centimeters:

+- Sepal Length: The length of the iris flower’s sepals (the green leaf-like structures that encase the flower bud).
+- Sepal Width: The width of the iris flower’s sepals.
+- Petal Length: The length of the iris flower’s petals (the colored structures of the flower).
+- Petal Width: The width of the iris flower’s petals.

 ## How to get started.